AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 The availability of new computed attributes may be delayed up to 2 hours after the corresponding schema attribute is added to the union schema.

 This delay is due to the current caching configuration.
-Post-Alpha the delay could be reduced to an upper bound of 1 hour once Streaming Segmentation addresses the issue.
+Post-Alpha the cache refresh frequency could be increased.

 ### Dependency tracking in segments